 Mark the box if this income tax return is for part of a year, other than the initial or final return.
 For purposes of computing the tax due for part of a year, other than the initial or final return, Louisiana taxable income shall be placed on an annual basis by multiplying the amount of taxable income by twelve and dividing the result by the number of months included in the period for which the short period return is required or permitted.
 The tax on this annualized income is computed and multiplied by a fraction.
-The period for which the short period return is being filed, and the denominator is twelve.
+The numerator of the fraction is equal to the number of months included in the period for which the short period return is being filed, and the denominator is twelve.
 Specific instructions for short period filers are below: